Nashville's Mill Property Trades Hands in Adaptive Reuse Transaction

 - Adaptive reuse premium: Converted properties continue to attract investor interest due to lower basis costs and tenant demand for authentic spaces

-- Sun Belt momentum: Nashville remains a target market for retail investment, with transaction volumes exceeding pre-pandemic levels
+- Sun Belt momentum: Nashville remains a target market for retail investment among both local and regional investors

 - Retail resilience: Despite headwinds in traditional retail, well-located adaptive reuse assets demonstrate strong fundamentals